 This may sound simplistic, but on a larger scale, this is the exact opposite of what's happens when it comes to India.
 For every problem we blame population rather than address the real problem - be it traffic, poverty or whatever.
 Yes, we do have problems, but somewhere down the line, we got sold on the lie that the root cause of all these problems is the "population problem".

+We have poverty not because we have too many people, but because for far too long, our government policies have inhibited the creation of wealth.
+We have starvation in far-flung areas because although we are self sufficient in agriculture, we have a corrupt and inefficient food distribution network.
 Our cities are over-ridden with slums because the successive governments focused on creating a centralised economy focused around industry, rather than on developing villages.
 We have so much competition in our educational system because we've created only a few centres of excellence.
 The list goes on - but for every problem, the problem is man-made - and by just reducing the numbers of people, the problem won't go away.
 You can have a country of just a few hundred people starving, and a country of hundreds of millions overflowing with abundance.

 A small population is no guarantee of wealth and a happy life.
 Just look at the number of countries in Africa, that have far lower populations than India - and yet, India is in far better shape than most of these countries.
 Why?
 Because we had some good -though half-baked - policies, and the hard work of its people.